CHPT Investors Have Opportunity To Lead Chargepoint Holdings, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Jan.
-3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ChargePoint Holdings, Inc. ("ChargePoint" or the "Company") (NYSE: CHPT ).
+The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ChargePoint Holdings, Inc. ("ChargePoint" or the "Company") (NYSE: CHPT ).

 Class Period: June 1, 2023 – November 16, 2023